About This Product

 - Holidays and Observances Calendar: World Religions includes a calendar of holidays and observances from around the world and across faiths—a boon for researchers, and for educators planning topics for class discussion.

-- Book Chapters: Chapters from authoritative print titles complement the thousands of biographies, definitions, and other resources World Religions provides.
+- Book Chapters: Chapters from authoritative print titles complement the thousands of encyclopedia entries, biographies, definitions, and other resources World Religions provides.
 Book chapters allow for original thinking and are ideal for an in-depth study of a topic.

 - Authoritative Source List: World Religions features a complete inventory, by type, of the extraordinary amount of expertly researched and written content in the database, including books such as Facts On File’s six-volume Encyclopedia of World Religions set and Wiley-Blackwell’s critically acclaimed Companions to Religions series as well as thousands of entries from a wealth of award-winning proprietary print titles; primary sources; images; videos; timelines; and a list of contributors to the database.
 Edited by academics and specialists from leading departments of religious studies, World Religions’ content is information students can trust.